go2084/landing-page/README.md

 - Update the feature list by editing features.json
 - Update the progress bar (and all other percentages) by editing completionPercentage.json

+### Technologies

+This is a simple Vite project in plain HTML + tailwind CSS + vanilla JavaScript.